 Attending school regularly increases a child’s chances of success in school.
 Regular school attendance is more than “best practice”, it is also the law, per Virginia Code 22.1‐254.
 This code requires children between 5 and 18 years of age to attend school every day, all day.
 YCSD has policies and practice in place to help support regular school attendance.

 Students should stay home from school when sick.
-In additional to illness, absences will be excused for: injury, medical procedures, doctor or dental appointments, death in family or funeral, legal obligations, religious obligations, religious observances, military obligations, civic engagement activities (middle/high school only), and/or exceptional circumstances pre-approved by the building principal.
+In additional to illness, absences will be excused for: injury, medical procedures, doctor or dental appointments, death in family or funeral, legal obligations, religious obligations, religious observances, military obligations, and/or exceptional circumstances pre-approved by the building principal.

 If schools do not receive written notification excusing the student absence for one of the reasons listed above, the absence will be unexcused.
 If a child accumulates five unexcused absences in a school year, the child is considered truant.